Board of Directors

 Member

 Angel Rodriguez directs legislative advocacy and communications strategies at the San Bernardino Community College District, which includes Crafton Hills College, San Bernardino Valley College, and KVCR TV/FM – the primary NPR and PBS affiliate station for Inland Southern California.
 In 2021, Governor Gavin Newsom appointed him to serve on the California Student Aid Commission, the nation’s largest state-run financial aid agency, administering $2.7 billion in grants for California students.
-Previously, Angel was Associate Director of State and Regional Government and Community Relations at the University of California, Riverside, from 2014 to 2016.
-In 2012, he served as Strategic Communications Specialist for a college attainment initiative by the Bill & Melinda Gates Foundation, National League of Cities, and City of Riverside Mayor’s Office.
+Previously, Angel was associate director of state and regional government and community relations at the University of California, Riverside, from 2014 to 2016.
+In 2012, he served as strategic communications specialist for a college attainment initiative by the Bill & Melinda Gates Foundation, National League of Cities, and City of Riverside Mayor’s Office.
 Angel held multiple positions at the Greater Riverside Chambers of Commerce from 2008 to 2012, managing business-education partnerships, community development, and workforce development advocacy.
-As a member of the Civil Rights Institute of Inland Southern California Board of Directors, he chairs the Opening Ceremony Committee.
 Angel earned a bachelor’s degree in public service and political science and a master’s degree in higher education administration and policy from the University of California, Riverside.

 Juanita Watkins